 Another of the features I use a lot are Smart Loops.
 Smart loops allow you to create lists of content that Tailwind will automatically re-post at set intervals.
 These can be evergreen pins of your core content or seasonal pins.
 Smart Loops have default settings to help you follow Pinterest’s guide for best practices so you don’t get your account flagged for spammy activity.

-Tailwind Tribes are not to be confused with Pinterest group boards.
-Tailwind Tribes are groups that you can join where you can share your pins within a group, which is usually comprised of people within your industry or niche.
-You can either request to join a Tribe or start your own.
+Tailwind Communities (formally called Tribes) are not to be confused with Pinterest group boards.
+Tailwind Communities are groups that you can join where you can share your pins within a group, which is usually comprised of people within your industry or niche.
+You can either request to join a community or start your own.

-Unlike group boards on Pinterest, where you may find some members pin lots and dominate the boards while others are less active, pins that are put into Tribes are not pinned to a group board.
-Instead they are put in the Tribe for members to pin to their own boards.
+Unlike group boards on Pinterest, where you may find some members pin lots and dominate the boards while others are less active, pins that are put into communities are not pinned to a group board.
+Instead they are put in the community for members to pin to their own boards.

-Why would you join a Tribe?
-Most Tribes have rules that encourage fair sharing and interaction.
-It’s common to have a 1:1 ratio, so that for every pin you add to the Tribe, you need to share a pin from another Tribe member.
-So if someone wants their pins re-shared, they need to share pins from other members of the Tribe.
+Why would you join a community?
+Most community have rules that encourage fair sharing and interaction.
+It’s common to have a 1:1 ratio, so that for every pin you add to the community, you need to share a pin from another community member.
+So if someone wants their pins re-shared, they need to share pins from other members of the community.

-Tip for Tribes – When choosing what pins to share in Tribes, look at who the other members are and think about what content you are likely to re-pin from them.
+Tip for communities – When choosing what pins to share in communities, look at who the other members are and think about what content you are likely to re-pin from them.
 You’re less likely to pin, or get repins of content that is self-promotional or in direct competition.

 The final thing I love about Tailwind is the analytics that are built into it.
 Not only can I see what boards and pins are performing well, but I can easily take by best performing pins from my analytics and re-schedule them again in a couple of clicks.